NEW FALL 2024: Purple Planetary Pathway

 Our family’s goal is to visit all of the Waukesha County Parks, using this list, in one calendar year.
 Weekend schedules are getting a little tighter due to school and extra-curricular activities, so we went for an early morning visit to Retzer Nature Center.
-Here’s the list we used as we went along: Click here to find a Waukesha County Park.
+Here’s the list we used as we went along: Click or Tap here to find a Waukesha County Park.

 Retzer Nature Center is located at S14 W28167 Madison Street, Waukesha, WI 53188.
 While it currently has 450 acres, John and Florence Retzer purchased 90 acres in 1930 for their retirement home.
 Florence Horn Retzer bequeathed the property to Waukesha County for park purposes “to conserve the scenery, natural life and wildlife, leaving the land unimpaired for the enjoyment of future generations.”